-Tuition scholarships provide full tuition but do not pay a stipend.
+Tuition scholarships provide full-time tuition but do not pay a stipend.
 Tuition scholarships are awarded on the basis of nominations to students with regular, full-time status and high academic standing.
-Tuition scholars can meet the requirement to maintain full-time status by enrolling in a minimum of six graduate credit hours per semester.
+Tuition scholars are required to register in a minimum of six graduate credit hours each semester.
 Tuition scholars may accept remuneration for employment inside or outside of the University.
-Tuition scholars are covered by the University's graduate student Accident and Sickness Insurance Plan.
+Tuition scholars are eligible for coverage by the University's graduate student Accident and Sickness Insurance Plan at a reduced cost.
 (Coverage and student costs are subject to review each year by the insurance company and the University.
-Refer to "A Guide to Student Health Services," available from Student Health Services, for current details.)
+The booklet, "A Guide to Student Health Services," is available from Student Health Services.)